-The tiling depicted in Figure 2 shows that Theorem 6 is false for k=3.
-The tiling in Figure 3 shows that Theorem 6 does not hold for infinite tilings.
+The tiling depicted in Fig.2 shows that Theorem 6 is false for k=3.
+The tiling on Figure 3 shows that Theorem 6 does not hold for infinite tilings.
 The rest of this note is organized as follows.
 In Section 2, we establish Theorem 6.
 The proof of Theorem 4 (which implies Theorem 2) is similar, but more involved.
 It requires careful asymptotic estimates of certain parameters and is presented in a separate section (Section 3).
 The proof of Theorem 5 is given in Section 4.

-For many other problems on tilings, consult [3] and [8].
+For many other problems on tilings, consult [3] and [7].

-2 Tiling a convex polygon-Proof of Theorem 6

-Consider a convex k-gon P which is tiled with t triangles such that no two of them share a side.
+2 Tiling a convex polygon-Proof of Theorem 6 Consider a convex k-gon P which is tiled with t triangles such that no two of them share a side.
 In what follows, by a side we will always mean a side of one of the t triangles, so that the total number of sides is 3t.
 We use the term vertex for the vertices of the triangles (including the vertices of P).
-Define a simple graph G on this vertex set by connecting two vertices with an edge if the segment between them belongs to the side of a triangle and contains no other vertex.
+Define a simple graph G on this vertex set by connecting two